abnaceur/habee/README.md

 ## Build the project

-Install the dependencies:

-1. Navigate to frontoffice
+Navigate to frontoffice

 ```bash
 cd frontoffice
 ```

-2. install the dependencies
+install the dependencies

 ```bash
 # you may need to use sudo